 The best tip we can give you is to only hike Half Dome when the cables are up.
 The cable section is difficult enough with the help of the cables, an extra challenge really isn’t necessary or worth it.
 Aside from that here are a few pro tips:

 The summit of Half Dome lives 8,800 feet above sea level.
 This puts the summit above tree level so If you see storm clouds approaching, quickly and carefully get back below treeline.
-Lightening strikes can be a serious threat during a storm.
+Lightning strikes can be a serious threat during a storm.
 Even if you do avoid getting struck by lightning, rain makes the cable section even more dangerous and slippery.
 Always check the weather before your hike!

 Some mileages aren’t exact and are based on where you end your hike.